Ashburton College – New Zealand,

 I like horses, and currently have two horses that I spend my time with in the weekends.

-My Work: I study protists, microscopic single celled eukaryotes that live all around us.
+I study protists, microscopic single celled eukaryotes that live all around us.

 I started my research career when I was at the University of Melbourne.
 I joined a lab that studies a protist called Toxoplasma gondii, which is a parasite that infects many mammals, including us.
 In that lab I learned how to genetically modify these parasites to label particular proteins, shut off the function of particular genes, and observe the location of proteins inside the parasite’s cell using antibodies and microscopy.
 By using these techniques, we investigated the role of a protein in T. gondii, that protein is called the chloroquine resistance transporter, and when we started studying it we didn’t know what its role was in these parasites.
 We were able to discover that this protein formed part of a vesicle inside the cells that had not been observed before.